NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_01_qc.md

 ![](seurat_01_qc_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

+### TASK: Plot scatterplots
-###TASK: Plot additional QC stats that we have calculated as scatter plots.
+Plot additional QC stats that we have calculated as scatter plots.
 How are the different measures correlated?
 Can you explain why?

 ***
 # Filtering